DevMountain/quoteBook/README.md

 Finish the project by allowing the user to add, remove, and filter quotes

 ####
-* Create three buttons, Add Quote, Remove Quote, and Filter Quotes
+* Create three text input fields.
+One for adding new quote text, another for adding a new quote author, and a third to filter the quotes list.
-* Using ng-click and the methods we set up on our dataService object earlier, make those three buttons do the appropriate action.
+* Make a button to handle creating a new quote, using ng-click and the methods we set up on our dataService object earlier
-* Once you've finished, add some ng-shows to 'toggle' the input boxes for add, remove, and filter making sure you only show one at a time.
+* Then create a button on each quote that allows you to delete individual quotes using ng-click and the dataService methods.

 ####
 __code__